When I like a song, I play it until I hate it

 1. Open the web browser and type the URL “m.youtube.com”.
 This is to avoid the browser from automatically opening the YouTube app.

 2. Once the mobile version is open, go to the browser menu and tap on the “Desktop site” checkbox.

 3. Search and play a video of your choice.
 Now, Zoom in and long press on the video, this will bring up the right-click menu.
 From the options, select the “Loop” option.
 Once you do that, you will see the loop option just like you see in the desktop version.

 Method 2: Loop a Video inside YouTube App

 2. Tap on Add to option below the video > Create a new playlist > Give the playlist a name of your choice.
-Now from the main screen, tap on the “Library” option appearing at the bottom of the screen and find the newly created Playlist.
-Once you are here, tap on the play button to start playing the video.
+Now from the main screen, tap on the “Library” option appearing at the bottom of the screen and navigate the newly created Playlist.
+Once you are in, tap on the play button to start playing the video.

 4. While the video is playing, tap on the “Down” arrow right next to the Playlist name.

 5. Tap on the loop icon inside the playlist to repeat that single song.

 Method 3.
 Loop YouTube Videos with 3rd Party Apps